 Requiring far less finesse than downhill or cross-country skiing, snowshoeing is ideal for ski school dropouts, and sturdily built snowshoes can go places skis can’t.
 In the High Country just north of Boone, Elk Knob State Park consistently gets a more-than-generous dusting of snow.
 Even better, the park remains open throughout the winter, meaning after a coating of fresh powder, Elk Knob’s trails are prime for exploring by snowshoe.

-While snowy forecasts may keep drivers off roadways, predictions of wintery weather will have cross-country skiers chomping at the bit.
-When snow and ice render North Carolina’s most stunning roadway – the Blue Ridge Parkway – inaccessible, at times, for vehicles, the thoroughfare is transformed into an extensive Nordic track for cross-country skiers.
+While snowy forecasts might keep drivers off roadways, predictions of wintry weather will have cross-country skiers chomping at the bit.
+When snow and ice render North Carolina’s most stunning roadway – the Blue Ridge Parkway – inaccessible (at times) for vehicles, the thoroughfare is transformed into an extensive Nordic track for cross-country skiers.
 The High Country section of the parkway skirting Grandfather Mountain between Blowing Rock and Linville is beloved by local Nordic enthusiasts.

-Near the parkway’s southern terminus, the stretch of roadway around Soco Gap can also become skiable, and it is loaded with close-ups of the frosty peaks of the Great Smoky and Plott Balsam mountains.
-Just off the Blue Ridge Parkway (milepost 292.7), the more than 20 miles of carriage-roads lacing the 3,500-acre Moses Cone Memorial Park morph into Nordic wonderland with a blanketing of snow.
+Near the parkway’s southern terminus, the stretch of roadway around Soco Gap can also become skiable, and it's loaded with close-ups of the frosty peaks of the Great Smoky and Plott Balsam mountains.
+Just off the Blue Ridge Parkway (milepost 292.7), the 20+ miles of carriage-roads lacing the 3,500-acre Moses Cone Memorial Park morph into Nordic wonderland with a blanketing of snow.

 Some crags are better in winter, including some of our state's premier routes, which are best tackled after autumn’s crisp chill arrives.
 Slopes that are too toasty in spring and summer become climbable.
 Rising dramatically above a thickly wooded expanse of the Pisgah National Forest, Looking Glass Rock, just a few miles outside Brevard, is one of the largest monoliths in the country, providing unparalleled climbing opportunities.
 The massive granite dome is best climbed in fall and winter.
 For bouldering aficionados, Looking Glass also has plenty of problems, primarily collected along the base of the North Side of the monolith, accessible along the North Side Trail.

 During icy winters, the land of waterfalls becomes a frozen wonderland, making North Carolina one of the best ice climbing destinations in the South.
 For novices, Fox Mountain Guides operates in the Pisgah National Forest and offers expert-led trips.
-North Carolina is the only state aside from New Hampshire where the climbing school offers ice-scaling expeditions.
+North Carolina is just one of two states where the climbing school offers ice-scaling expeditions.

 Winter camping makes for a singular outdoor adventure.
 Familiar landscapes can take on a different dimension – and present new challenges.
 Tackle a bite-sized thru hike in western North Carolina on the 30-mile Art Loeb Trail, rambling through the Shining Rock Wilderness and over some of the loftiest peaks in the Black Balsam mountains.
 The trail can be broken up into shorter sections for backpackers wanting to cut their teeth with a quick winter overnight.